15 Famous Churches in Barcelona Spain You Must Visit

 The Basilica of Our Lady of Mercy, or Basílica de la Mercè, is dedicated to Barcelona’s patron saint, the Virgin Mary of Mercy.

-This baroque beauty was built in the 18th century and is tucked away near the port.
-The statue of the Virgin on the dome is a highlight.
+Tucked away in a quiet plaza near the port, this baroque church was built in the 18th century and has a statue of the Virgin on the dome.

-Inside, the altar and intricate details are simply gorgeous.
-It’s a hidden gem that offers a peaceful escape from the bustling streets of Barcelona.
+Inside, you’ll find a beautiful altar and intricate details.
+It’s a bit of a hidden gem that offers a quiet retreat from the busy streets of Barcelona.

 7. Basilica of the Immaculate Conception